RIAPS/ChargePointAPI/readme.md

 ## Update

-To get the 15 min charging session break down run the "createEVdb.py" file with the "record15minsession" flag set: `python3 createEVdb.py -r`
+1. To get the 15 min charging session break down run the "createEVdb.py" file with the "record15minsession" flag set: `python3 createEVdb.py -r`
+2. The file "StationIds.yaml" must contain a list of Station Ids that have the required privilege to retrieve the 15 min charging session data.